kwameopareasiedu/react-simple-widgets/src/widgets/text-area-field/text-area-field-usage.md

 # TextAreaField

-This widget is a simple text input form widget.
-Since it is intrinsically a textarea, it accepts all attributes of an `<textarea/>` tag.
+This widget is a text form widget.
+TextAreaField is intrinsically a `<textarea/>` element and accepts all of its attributes.

 ## Usage